 Please send the Commencement Office an e-mail at email@example.com as soon as you know of any changes.

-What about general parking?
+What about general parking for guests with disabilities?

 **Note: A shuttle bus will loop the various parking lots for those guests who may need additional assistance to and from the commencement ceremony.